beaglebeat/eportfolio/content/_index.md

 ---
-title: My name is Tyler.
+title: My name is Tyler
-subtitle: This website is a work in progress.
+subtitle: I'm an electrical and computer engineering student.
 seo_title: Tyler Lash | Electrical and Computer Engineer

 primary_cta_page: "about"